mixer/developer-docs/pages/02.reference/02.constellation/landing.md

 # Constellation

-Constellation is a service on Mixer used for many features.
+Constellation is a websocket based service on Mixer used for many features.
 The most useful for Developers is liveloading.

 ## Liveloading